Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 Recommendation

-- Casper is one of those memory foam mattresses that features a responsive layer of foam that soothes you with a bit of bounce.
+Casper is one of those memory foam mattresses that features a responsive layer of foam that soothes you with a bit of bounce.
 It also comes with cooling technology and breathability.
 Want to learn more?
-Check out our mattress review on Casper memory foam mattresses!

 Memory foam can sometimes make you feel all hot as it traps heat.
 That’s where Gel Foam comes in!
 It acts as a cooling layer for memory foam mattresses.
-The gel infused into foam absorbs up that extra heat from your body, so you stay cool as a cucumber while you sleep.
-This helps you stay cool while you sleep, so you won’t wake up feeling all hot and sweaty.
+The gel infused into foam absorbs up that extra heat from your body, while you sleep.

 Pros